 A joint connects two or more bones together.
 Most joints in the body are mobile, allowing the bones to move in relationship to each other.
-The vast majority of moveable joints are held together by an outer layer of tough fibrous tissue called the "joint capsule".
-The thin inner lining of the joint capsule, called the synovial membrane, produces joint fluid to lubricate the joint.
-The ends of the bones are covered by a smooth layer of cartilage, called "articular cartilage".
+The vast majority of moveable joints are held together by an outer layer of tough fibrous tissue called the joint capsule.
+The thin inner lining of the joint capsule, called the synovial membrane, produces joint fluid (synovial fluid) to lubricate the joint.
+The ends of the bones are covered by a smooth layer of cartilage, called articular cartilage.
 The joint fluid and the articular cartilage reduce friction within the joint, allowing it to move smoothly.
 The articular cartilage does not contain any blood vessels to supply it with nourishment or oxygen.
 Instead it receives some of its nutrients from small vessels in the bone that lies beneath it and the rest by absorbing nutrients from the joint fluid.

 Although the main symptom of DJD in dogs is lameness, this is not the case in cats.
 Since most cats with DJD show only subtle symptoms, DJD is often overlooked.
-Only recently are we beginning to realize that cats suffer from this debilitating condition.
-The most common symptoms seen in cats with DJD are reluctance or inability to jump up or down from the furniture, general reluctance to move (often perceived as 'sleeping more'), increased irritability when touched or handled, especially around the affected joints, stiffness, reluctance to sharpen the claws, reluctance to groom, and/or difficulty in getting into or out of the litterbox.
-Not every symptom is observed in every cat with DJD.
+The most common signs seen in cats with DJD are reluctance or inability to jump up or down from the furniture, general reluctance to move (often perceived as 'sleeping more'), increased irritability when touched or handled (especially around the affected joints), stiffness, reluctance to sharpen the claws, reluctance to groom, and/or difficulty in getting into or out of the litterbox.
+Not every sign is observed in every cat with DJD.

 Is DJD common in cats?

 DJD is an under-recognized disease in cats.
 Recent studies suggest that it is a very common condition in cats of all ages, although the likelihood of a cat developing DJD increases with age.
-The most frequently affected joints are the hip, the knee, the tarsus ("ankle" of the hind leg) and the elbow.
+Recent studies demonstrated that 22% of cats older than 1 year and 90% of cats 12 years of age and older had evidence of DJD on X-rays.
+The most frequently affected joints are the hip, the knee, the tarsus (ankle of the hind leg), and the elbow.